-Dictionary containing the IP address and port number, and other information to identify the containers.
+List of dictionaries with algorithm addresses.
+Each dictionary contains the keys 'ip', 'port', 'label', 'organization_id', 'task_id', and 'parent_id'.
 If obtaining the VPN addresses from the server fails, a dictionary with a 'message' key is returned instead.

 authenticate(credentials=None, path=None)